 If you have not self assessed, you have no hope of passing a third party verification!

-Look for the CMMC to be released in early 2020.
+The final CMMC standard was released in January 2020 and some minor changes were made in March 2020.
 Additional information is targeted for summer with implementation probably late 2020 or early 2021.
 There will be levels of maturity and the costs for third party assessment will go up with the certification level.
 DoD plans to make it affordable for small business to achieve the lower levels of certification.

 Overwhelmed yet?
 Questioning your ability to complete the necessary steps to reach NIST compliance?
 Let an experienced team take the load off of your hands.
 Click the link below to find out more about our services for government contractors, and how we can help you today!